86Box/docs/hardware/network.rst

 Hub Mode
 ^^^^^^^^

 The hub mode :ref:`option <settings/network:Options>` turns the local switch into an `Ethernet hub <https://en.wikipedia.org/wiki/Ethernet_hub>`_.
 In this mode, also referred to as *promiscuous mode*, the emulated network card will listen in to **all packets** sent through the switch, including those not bound to the card's MAC address.
-Due to the performance impact, enabling hub mode is only recommended for specific applications such as analyzing network protocols.
+Due to the performance impact, enabling hub mode is only recommended for specific applications such as packet sniffing.

 Troubleshooting
 ^^^^^^^^^^^^^^^